lulav/LRS_Documentation/docs/repos/repos_add.md

    pip install citros
    ```

-## Add Repository to CITROS From Scrach
+## Add Repository to CITROS From Scratch

 1. Go to your repository path